-Congratulations to Patti Shaffer, the 2014 Second Place Winner.
-She was presented with her award on October 10th, and now she can put the $12,000 grant to work in the classroom.
+Congratulations to Monica Alicea, the third place winner in Voya’s 2017 Unsung Heroes program.
+She was presented with her award on October 12th, and now she can put the $7,000 grant to work in the classroom.
 First and second place announcements coming soon, so stayed tuned!

-For more than 15 years, and with more than $4 million in awarded grants, Voya Unsung Heroes has proven to be an A+ program with educators.
+For two decades, and with nearly $5 million in awarded grants, Voya Unsung Heroes has proven to be an A+ program with educators.
 The program’s “alumni” have inspired success in the classroom and impacted countless numbers of students.

 Each year, educators submit applications for a Voya Unsung Heroes grant by describing projects they have initiated or would like to pursue.
 Each project is judged on its: